 Your instrument (percussion is provided), a music stand, a pencil

 How to join

 After attending three rehearsals, musicians will be auditioned by AYB’s musical director and an AYB section leader.
 To pass the audition, each musician will be required to perform the following:

 - Major/Harmonic scales

 - Sight read a piece from the AYB repertoire

 - Own choice of piece equivalent to your current AMEB grade

 - An AYB march chart (from memory)

 Membership is available to musicians aged between 15-28.
-A membership fee of $225 is due on the 1 April each year.
-Members that pay within the early bird period or join half way through the year are entitled to a discount.
+A membership fee of $250 is due on the 1 July each year.

 Keen to join AYB?
 If you are excited by the prospect of joining this world-renowned ensemble, contact us today to organise a time to visit the band.